Job interview questions: Why do you want to leave your current job? exercise

 12.

-A different way to say 'I am very thankful for', is
+A different way to say 'I am very thankful for' when talking about something your current employer has done, is

 I am very grateful for: